knpuniversity/javascript/knpu/ep1-basics/promise-catch-error.md

 Now, if you wanted to, you could add another `.catch` on the bottom, and inside its function, log the `e` value.
 You see, because the first `catch` throws the error, the second one will catch it.
-It's just like having multiple catches in a try-catch block.

 And when we try it now, the error prints *two* times - jQuery's Promise logs a warning each time an error is thrown inside a Promise.
 And then at the bottom,